Skip to main content

 • Eyes shut with a glue-like appearance.

-Sadly, once this disease has taken hold of a rabbit it is highly unlikely it will survive.
-However, it may go on to suffer for up to two weeks before death.
-Therefore, the kindest option is to consider euthanasia with the support from your veterinary practice.
+Sadly, once this disease has taken hold of a rabbit, they are highly unlikely to survive.
+While they may live for up to two weeks after contracting the disease, they will likely suffer a lot during this time.
+So the kindest option is to consider euthanasia, with support from your veterinary practice.

-Rabbit Viral haemorrhagic disease is very much a silent killer & now comes in two strains.
-RVHD 1 has been around for many years although not found to be that common.
-RVHD2 appeared in the UK in 2015 and has rapidly spread across the country and responsible for the death of thousands of pet rabbits and the decline in wild rabbits.
-With little or no symptoms, spores from the virus can be brought to your rabbits on your clothes/foot ware if you’ve unknowingly been in contact with it, or if your rabbit is in contact with a rabbit in the early stages.
+RVHD2 appeared in the UK in 2015 and has rapidly spread across the country.
+It’s responsible for the death of thousands of pet rabbits and the decline in wild rabbits.
+There’s also another highly virulent strain of RVHD2 which has been found in Europe within the past couple of years.
+This can be spread to your rabbits on your clothes or footwear if you’ve unknowingly been in contact with it.
+Or it can be passed on if your rabbit is in contact with a rabbit in the early stages of the disease.

-If your rabbit passes away suddenly with no obvious reason, it is recommended to agree to have a post-mortem carried out by your veterinary practice.
-Positive results can then be documented to help track the virus’s movements.
+If your rabbit passes away suddenly with no obvious reason, it’s recommended to have a post-mortem carried out by your veterinary practice.
+Positive results can then be documented to help track the virus’ movements.

 • Sudden death with no symptoms